To explore a specific “Frequently Asked Question“, click on its turquoise +

 This is the 5G flavour that is generating all the hype, the one that promises us autonomous cars, artificial intelligence and virtual reality.

-Rocky Road uses higher frequency millimetre waves that are able to transmit data at theoretical maximum speeds of 10,000 Mbps.That is 100 times faster than the 4G cellular networks we currently have.
+Rocky Road uses high frequency millimetre waves in the 25,000 to 39,000 MHz band, which are able to transmit data at theoretical maximum speeds of 10,000 Mbps.That is 100 times faster than the 4G cellular networks we currently have.

 These millimetre waves must be “beam formed” and only transmit when called upon by a 5G-enabled device.
 This beam is narrow, and does not sweep a neighbourhood with full force.
 It transmits on demand and only to the house where the 5G-enabled device is located.